 In the warmer months, having a picnic in the Great Smoky Mountains National Park is a great way to spend time together and enjoy the mountains!
 You’ll find picnic areas all over the national park, from Cades Cove to Greenbrier.
 You don’t even have to eat your picnic at a designated picnic area.
 Pack it up and take it on a hike to Andrews Bald where you can spread out a blanket and eat.

 If you don’t want to get out on the trails, take your vehicle out for a drive!
 Driving around in the Great Smoky Mountains National Park is another popular past time and a great way to see the beauty of the mountains.
 Cades Cove is the most popular drive.
 The path is 11 miles long and is a huge loop.
 There are a ton of historic buildings and unique sights you’ll want to see in Cades Cove.
 A more rustic drive is Roaring Fork Motor Trail.
 This is a one way road that passes over creeks and also has a few cabins you can stop and look at.
+A road that will take you from Tennessee to North Carolina is Newfound Gap Road.
 Everyone will enjoy driving through the mountains!

 You have so many great things to do in the Great Smoky Mountains National Park.
 Want to know what you can do in the surrounding cities?
 Check out these area attractions for some ideas!